-It only takes one mistake for a candidate to be failed by the DSA examiner if that driving error was deemed serious or dangerous, so these 10 Driving Test Tips to help you pass the DSA practical car assessment and the others listed at the bottom of this article might be simple and obvious for some of you, but all the same bear them in mind and concentrate fully during the 40 minutes the examiner is assessing you so that your dream of driving a car unsupervised can be realised on your next attempt.
+It is important that you realise that the DSA car test is tough, and it is not easy to pass as evidenced by the low national pass rate of about 40%.
+It only takes one mistake for a candidate to be failed by the DVSA examiner if that driving error was deemed serious or dangerous, so these videos and the additional 10 tips have been put together to help you pass your next practical car assessment.
+The information might be simple and obvious for some of you, but all the same bear them in mind and concentrate fully during the 40 minutes the examiner is assessing you so that your dream of driving a car unsupervised can be realised on your next attempt, as my experience from almost 10 years of helping various people pass the driving test has shown that many capable and well prepared provisional licence holders fail not because they are bad drivers, but made simple avoidable errors either due to lack of knowledge or not taking my advice seriously enough!

 3. Get a good night's rest before the day of your driving assessment a tip easily overlooked.